mars0i/corpsfini/README.md

-looking for a PRNG for use in simulations, statistics, or numerical estimation, I'd suggest using one of WELL generators developed by Panneton, L'Ecuyer, and Matsumoto (Pierre L'Ecuyer's website is a good startig point), or an xoshiro generator from Sebastiano Vigna.
+looking for a PRNG for use in simulations, statistics, or numerical estimation, I'd suggest using one of WELL generators developed by Panneton, L'Ecuyer, and Matsumoto (Pierre L'Ecuyer's website is a good starting point), or an xoshiro generator from Sebastiano Vigna.
 There are other recent generators worth considering, and a Mersenne Twister should be OK if it's initialized properly, as it probably is in most popular libraries.
 If you're looking for a cryptographic pseudorandom